Fine-tuning Language Models over Slow Networks using Activation Compression with Guarantees: : Theoretical Analysis and System Implementations

 \subsection{\algname Algorithm}

 Algorithm~\ref{alg:SHwT} illustrates the \algname algorithm.
-The idea behind Algorithm~\ref{alg:SHwT} is simple --- \textit{instead of compressing the activations directly, compress the changes of activations for the same training example across epochs}.
+The idea behind Algorithm~\ref{alg:SHwT} is simple --- \textit{instead of quantizing the activations directly, quantize the changes of activations for the same training example across epochs}.
 As illustrated in Algorithm~\ref{alg:SHwT}, for iteration $t$ and the data sample $\xi_t$, \textit{if} it is the first time that $\xi_t$ is sampled, Machine $a$ communicates the full precision activations without any compression: $m(\xi_t) = a(\xi_t, x_t^{(a)})$ (Lines 4-5).
 Both machines will save $m(\xi_t)$ in a local buffer.
-If $\xi_t$ has been sampled in previous iterations, Machine $a$ communicates a compressed version:
+If $\xi_t$ has been sampled in previous iterations, Machine $a$ communicates a quantized version:

 where $m(\xi_t)$ was the previous message, stored in the local buffer.
 Both machines then update this local buffer:

 Machine $b$ then use $m(\xi_t)$ as the forward activations, compute backward gradients, and communicate a quantized version of the backward gradient to Machine $a$ (Line 11).
 We use